SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 **Note:** Writers must install Jekyll on their local machines.
 With Jekyll installed, you can build the documentation website on your local machine, and this ensures that updates to the documentation are free from errors that could prevent the site from working properly.

-To get up-and-running with Jekyll, read this [intro to Ruby](https://jekyllrb.com/docs/ruby-101/), and then install a full [Ruby development environment](https://jekyllrb.com/docs/installation/).
+To get up and running with Jekyll, read this [intro to Ruby](https://jekyllrb.com/docs/ruby-101/), and then install a full [Ruby development environment](https://jekyllrb.com/docs/installation/).
 The steps for installing Ruby also include steps for installing Jekyll.

+If you are on a Mac, run all the necessary commands for installing Ruby and Jekyll from the home directory (`~`) in Terminal.
+By default, this is the directory that Terminal opens in (unless you have changed the default).

+If you are on Windows, run all the necessary commands for installing Ruby and Jekyll from your user directory in a command prompt (for example, `Users\your_username`).
+By default, when you open a command prompt from the Start menu, this is the directory that the command prompt opens in (unless you have changed the default).

 ### Useful Links